-Dual input mode (RT only)
+Dual input mode:

-- Dual input selection takes two waveforms from two channels, math functions or reference waveforms in the oscilloscope, and processes them through the 4-port system to obtain test point waveforms.
+Dual input selection takes two waveforms from two channels, math functions or reference waveforms in the oscilloscope, and processes them through the 4-port system to obtain test point waveforms.
 When Dual Input mode has been selected on the Main Menu, the Test Point and Bandwidth Manager will show the options for Select Test Point Mode.
-The options are: - · A: the waveform on the upper line of the test point - B: the waveform on the lower line - A B: the differential waveform and - (A + B)/2: the common mode waveform.
+The options are:

+- A: the waveform on the upper line of the test point

+- B: the waveform on the lower line

+- A B: the differential waveform and

+- (A + B)/2: the common mode waveform.

 In Dual Input mode, each test point can output waveforms for all four modes described above.
 Each of these four modes requires two filters applied to the two input waveforms.
+Press here for example math expressions that SDLA might set up in the oscilloscope Math menu.